A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces: RIS Architectures and Optimization

 \subsection{RIS Optimization Based on the Admittance Parameters}

-RIS optimization based on $Y$-parameters is necessary in the case of BD-RIS whose admittance matrix $\mathbf{Y}_I$ is sparse, i.e., there is only a limited number of tunable admittance components interconnecting the RIS elements, such as in tree- and forest-connected RISs \cite{ner23-1}.
-In this case, $Y$-parameters are the effective representation since the entries of $\mathbf{Y}_I$ are directly linked to the tunable admittance components in the BD-RIS circuit topology, as given by \eqref{eq:Yij}.
+The optimization of an RIS based on the $Y$-parameters is convenient when considering BD-RIS architectures whose admittance matrix $\mathbf{Y}_I$ is sparse, i.e., there is only a limited number of tunable admittance components interconnecting the RIS elements, like in tree- and forest-connected RISs \cite{ner23-1}.
+In this case, the $Y$-parameters are an effective representation since the entries of $\mathbf{Y}_I$ are directly linked to the tunable admittance components in the BD-RIS circuit topology, as given by \eqref{eq:Yij}.

 As a case study, we consider the received signal power maximization problem in an RIS-aided system, with the RIS being forest-connected, including single- and tree-connected as two special cases \cite{ner23-1}.
-Considering lossless and reciprocal RIS, i.e., with $\mathbf{Y}_{I}=j\mathbf{B}_{I}$ and $\mathbf{B}_{I}=\mathbf{B}_{I}^T$, where $\mathbf{B}_{I}$ is the RIS susceptance matrix, and $\mathbf{H}$ given as in \eqref{eq:Hsimp-y}, assuming no mutual coupling, our problem writes as
+Considering lossless and reciprocal RIS, i.e., with $\mathbf{Y}_{I}=j\mathbf{B}_{I}$ and $\mathbf{B}_{I}=\mathbf{B}_{I}^T$, where $\mathbf{B}_{I}$ is the RIS susceptance matrix, and $\mathbf{H}$ is given in \eqref{eq:Hsimp-y}, assuming no mutual coupling, our problem writes as

 where \eqref{eq:PR-y-c2} indicates that the $g$th block of the susceptance matrix $\mathbf{B}_{g}$ has a tridiagonal architecture, as introduced in \cite{ner23-1}.
 To jointly optimize $\mathbf{w}$, $\mathbf{g}$, and $\mathbf{B}_I$, we initialize $\mathbf{B}_I$ to a feasible value and alternate between the following two steps.
 First, with $\mathbf{B}_I$ fixed, $\mathbf{w}$ and $\mathbf{g}$ are updated as the dominant right and left singular vectors of $-\mathbf{Y}_{RT}+\mathbf{Y}_{RI}(j\mathbf{B}_I+Y_0\mathbf{I})^{-1}\mathbf{Y}_{IT}$, respectively, which is a global optimal solution.
 Second, with $\mathbf{w}$ and $\mathbf{g}$ fixed, $\mathbf{B}_I$ is updated by solving